bradkyle/Qenv/qenv/OTO.md

 shuffeling accounts for larger simulations i.e. create 1000 accounts and shuffle 10 randomly (resetting state of agent in process);

+Robin Hood hands over stolen goods to the poor man
+Man: Wow thank you robin hood, now i'm rich!

+Robin: *squints* you're what?

+The fattest knight at King Arthur’s round table was Sir Cumference.

+He acquired his size from too much pi.

+Getting rich on robinhood is a

 run engine in seperate process, communicate via rpc?